KenKundert/vdiff/README.rst

     manage_diffs_cmd = "vdiff -g"

-These will result in Vdiff being used for interactive compare operations.
+This results in Vdiff being used for interactive compare operations.

 Installation